mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 Once you've done that, you can click on the blue 'Code' button near the top.
 You want to copy the address in there.
 If you've never cloned a repo before, you'll probably have to use the HTTPS tab above the address; SSH is better for security, but if you haven't set that up ahead of time it won't work.
 Use HTTPS or take a moment to learn [how to set up SSH on GitHub][ssh-setup].

 Go to your terminal with your GitHub repo address in your clipboard, make sure you're in a directory where your site can live, and type `git clone <paste address>`.
-Since this is the super hand-holding walkthrough, I'll point out that you don't actually type '<paste address>'.
+Since this is the super hand-holding walkthrough, I'll point out that you don't actually type `<paste address>`.
 You paste the repo address that you copied from GitHub.
 When you enter this, Git will create a directory called `<your-username>.github.io` which will be your blog's final local home.

 `cp` (or `mv`) all the files (including the directories `_posts` and `_site`) from the directory Jekyll created to the directory git just created.
 You can do this in Mac Finder or Windows File Explorer if you prefer.
 Then do a commit in your terminal: